kanaka/mal/README.md

 ### Ada

+*The Ada implementation was created by [Chris Moore](https://github.com/zmower)*

 The Ada implementation was developed with GNAT 4.9 on debian.
-But it also compiles unchanged on windows if you have windows versions of git, GNAT and (optionally) make.
+It also compiles unchanged on windows if you have windows versions of git, GNAT and (optionally) make.
 There are no external dependencies (readline not implemented).

 ```
 cd ada